 For a traditional artist, being true to the inheritance of the past provides deep satisfaction.
 Therefore, the techniques and forms of traditional arts tend to change very slowly.
 Traditions are not static and each generation adds their special creativity to the tradition.
 However, the sense of what is beautiful and well done is defined more by the community than by an individual artist's very personal creative vision.
 Because of this, traditional arts often become symbols of identity and pride for a community.
 The State Arts Council’s Traditional Arts Program seeks to be responsive to how communities define themselves and their traditions.
 Because of limited resources, we place emphasis on supporting tradition bearers that have a direct connection to the community or group from which a tradition emerged.

-For more information on traditional arts and folklife in New Hampshire, visit New Hampshire Folklife.
+For more information on traditional arts and folklife in New Hampshire, click here for a description of the Heritage & Traditional Arts Program or visit the New Hampshire Folklife website.
 This online educational resource includes an interactive Learning Center and a searchable database of traditional music recordings.

 Why is it important to preserve traditional arts?

 Traditional arts are an important part of our living heritage.
 They represent a sense of beauty, skills, knowledge, and community values refined over generations.
 Many practitioners of traditional music and dance help bond communities together in social events.
 Many traditional artists who work in crafts preserve important skills that are being eclipsed by modern technology.
-Those that work with natural materials often have a deep knowledge of how to sustain natural resources, which is becoming more important as we face challenges of managing our resources more carefully.
+Those that work with natural materials often have a deep knowledge of how to sustain natural resources.

 Maximum Grant Request